 It is important to understand the various types of fees when considering a merchant account.
 Typically these fees are determined by the way your business operates; the size of your company, credit score, potential risk factors and whether you have a history with any other merchant services.
 Businesses can expect to pay transaction fees which are calculated by the actual transaction amount and a flat fee (this can vary depending on your merchant services provider), minimum fees which are applied monthly, and gateway fees which are only charged if the merchant services provider uses a third party payment processor.

 Understanding the importance of interchange fees, what they mean, and how they relate to your business is crucial for businesses considering a merchant account.
 Also known as interchange rates or pricing, these fees are charged to the merchant by a credit card processor (such as CardConnect), and must be paid in order for the merchant to accept credit card payments.
-These rates are set by the card associations and card-issuing banks.
+These rates are set by the card associations and the card-issuing banks.

 Interchange fees are determined by the type of merchant you are, how big or small your company is and how your company accepts payments.